justdmitry/BootstrapMvc/README.md

 * [BootstrapMvc.Core](https://www.nuget.org/packages/BootstrapMvc.Core/) - core library, containing base clasess only;
 * [BootstrapMvc.Bootstrap3](https://www.nuget.org/packages/BootstrapMvc.Bootstrap3/) - helper classes for Bootstrap 3.3 (not complete at this moment), not bound to any MVC version;
+* [BootstrapMvc.Bootstrap4](https://www.nuget.org/packages/BootstrapMvc.Bootstrap4/) - helper classes for Bootstrap 4 (`alpha.3`, not complete at this moment), not bound to any MVC version;
 * [BootstrapMvc.Mvc5](https://www.nuget.org/packages/BootstrapMvc.Mvc5/) - classes for integrating with ASP.MVC5 infrastructure;
 * [BootstrapMvc.Mvc6](https://www.nuget.org/packages/BootstrapMvc.Mvc6/) - classes for integrating with ASP.NET Core / MVC6 infrastructure;
 * **[BootstrapMvc.Bootstrap3Mvc5](https://www.nuget.org/packages/BootstrapMvc.Bootstrap3Mvc5/) - 'use-this' package (with correct dependencies) for using in your MVC5 projects.**
-* **[BootstrapMvc.Bootstrap3Mvc6](https://www.nuget.org/packages/BootstrapMvc.Bootstrap3Mvc6/) - 'use-this' package (with correct dependencies) for using in your ASP.NET Core / MVC6 projects.**
+* **[BootstrapMvc.Bootstrap3Mvc6](https://www.nuget.org/packages/BootstrapMvc.Bootstrap3Mvc6/) - 'use-this' package (with correct dependencies) for using with `Bootstrap 3` in your ASP.NET Core / MVC6 projects.**
+* **[BootstrapMvc.Bootstrap4Mvc6](https://www.nuget.org/packages/BootstrapMvc.Bootstrap4Mvc6/) - 'use-this' package (with correct dependencies) for using with `Bootstrap 4` in your ASP.NET Core / MVC6 projects.**
 ## Key features

 1. **Library decomposition** - allows creating different packages for different Bootstrap and/or Mvc versions with minimal code duplicating and without unneeded dependencies;